loadingio/ldview/README.md

 ## Usage

+Install via npm:

+    npm install --save ldview @loadingio/ldquery

+and include both modules in your page.
+Note that ldview depends on `@loadingio/ldquery`

 ldView works by defining what elements are and how should they be processed - you can think of this as the concept of `JS Selector`, like `CSS Selector`.

 Instead of defining how html should be rendered inside DOM, we name elements and assign processors in JavaScript according to their names.